Coursemetry/Coursemetry/README.md

 -->
 ## [**Coursemetry.com**](https://coursemetry.com/)

-Coursemetry provided 100% OFF online courses (Udemy, Coursera, edX, Eduonix)
+[Coursemetry](https://coursemetry.com/) provided 100% OFF online courses (Udemy, Coursera, edX, Eduonix)

 About 100+ daily free courses with certificates to develop its skills and its knowledge.

+* No stupid videos or memes
+* No links to courses that are not really free!
+* No post like "Who is interested in ..."
+* No advertising for free online schools with unofficial certificates
+* ONLY 100% OFF coupons and free courses!

 **Follow us**
 * [Telegram](https://t.me/coursemetry)